katanemo/katanemo-aaa/samples/ehr-service/README.md

 # Installation

-Use following steps to install lambda authorizer that uses apigateay to authorize calls to EHR service,
+Use following steps to install lambda authorizer that uses apigateway to authorize calls to EHR service,

 1. Clone [katanemo/katanemo-aaa](https://github.com/katanemo/katanemo-aaa) repo and navigate to samples/ehr_service